open-source-labs/Svelvet/src/lib/README.md

 - change Node.data from JSON string to object
 - new type for userNode, userEdget to fix typescript error from testingplayground/index.svelte
 - refactor anchor callbacks to use setPosition so that we cascade changes to edges (needed for resizing)
+- refactor out sourceAnchorId, targetAnchorId from edge.
+We should be thinking about anchors as a join.
+For some reason when we remove things break (probably because of constructor!)

 ## Motivation